LLuisJ/OBF/README.md

 #### Usage:
 ```
-./obf file.bf
+./obf file.bf [-r (run) | -k (keep asm)]
 ```
-After the compilation there should be three new files in the directory:
+There should be an executable in the current directory now.

-- file.asm
-- file.o
-- file
+If you passed -r it will run it automatically.

+If you passed -k it will keep the assembly file.
+Otherwise it will be deleted.

 You can simply run the file executable.